-Certificate II in Creative Industries (Media) gives you the opportunity to try the different areas of content creation, film, television and sound production.
+Certificate III in Screen and Media (Film & Television) - gives you the opportunity to try the different areas of content creation, film, television and sound production.
 It is a great introduction to all things media and digital media related.

 This course is offered as a two-year course.

-In this course, you will gain a range of important foundation skills, such as: scriptwriting, directing, producing, camera operations, lighting, editing, visual effects, sound production and audio engineering, marketing to an audience, production design, and developing key skills in creative collaboration and team production.
+You will develop a high level of competency in skills, such as: scriptwriting, directing, producing, camera operations, lighting, editing, visual effects, sound production and audio engineering, marketing to an audience, production design, and developing key skills in creative collaboration and team production.